stabilityprotocol/docs/docs/developers/tutorials/contract_deploy/deploy_contract_with_hardhat.md

 ![Contract deployed image](contract_deployed_image.png)

-### Conclusion
+### Congrats!

-Deploying a contract on the Stability network using Hardhat is very simple, as despite having zero gas transactions, the network maintains EVM compatibility, which allows using all existing tools in the EVM ecosystem to expedite the development of applications.
+Deploying a contract on the Stability Testnet using Hardhat is very simple, as despite having zero gas transactions, the network maintains EVM compatibility, which allows using all existing tools in the EVM ecosystem to expedite the development of applications.